 As Angela and I continue to work our way back through past travels, I will share each of these dive trips in detail.

 For now, however, I quickly turn my attention to the trip from 2017 that Ben and I took without Zack.
 In fact, as I am writing this, we are journeying back to Chattanooga from the Bahamas, tired yet thrilled from some of the most unexpectedly wonderful diving I’ve ever encountered.
-The diving was so good, in fact, that it also deserves a post of its own.

 While Ben and I enjoyed ourselves thoroughly on this adventure, it has been bittersweet.
 Angela is always missed on these trips.
 This time we had to miss Zack as well.